idea42co/NetCoreTemplates/README.md

 | `dotnet new angularjs` | Will create a new .NET Core app that wraps the `ng` commands to build production ready AngularJS in .NET Core. |
 | `dotnet new authapi` | Will create a simple Authenticating API using [OpenIddict](https://github.com/openiddict/openiddict-core) to handle authentication. |
 | `dotnet new authreactjs` | Creates a combo application that implements the ReactJS template above with the AuthAPI from above.
 This application will run on its own without having a seperate API.

+## Contributions!
+If something doesn't work, or you think we need to change something, please let us know in the issues section!